guygregory/Responses-API/README.md

 [//]: # (Codespaces section inserted below)
 ### Quick Start with GitHub Codespaces

 The quickest way to get started is using GitHub Codespaces, a hosted environment that is automatically set up for you.
-Click this button to create a Codespace:
+Click this button to create a Codespace (4-core machine recommended):

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=Azure-Samples/azure-openai-responses-api-samples)

 Wait for the Codespace to initialize.
 Python 3.12, Python extension, and dependencies will be automatically installed.
+For an even more streamlined experience, add the environment variables into your [Codespace user secrets](https://github.com/settings/codespaces).

 # Why are there two sets of samples?
 Which API version should I use?
 Starting in May 2025, you can now opt in to our next generation of v1 Azure OpenAI APIs which add support for: